 prolog flag (see ref-lps-flg).

-Exceptions are treated as failures, except an error message is printed also.
+Exceptions are treated as failures, except an error message is printed as well.